 Keynote: State of the Arts in Kansas

-Kansas Creative Arts Industries Commission’s (KCAIC) Curtis Young will discuss art advocacy and how local arts councils can reshape the discourse surrounding the arts, ultimately fostering growth, wide-ranging partnerships, and securing more funding.
+Kansas Creative Arts Industries Commission’s (KCAIC) Director, Curtis Young, will discuss art advocacy and how local arts councils can reshape the discourse surrounding the arts, ultimately fostering growth, wide-ranging partnerships, and securing more funding.
 He will also explore the valuable resources offered by KCAIC that can aid in this endeavor.

 Thursday, October 12.
 10:00 am – 11:30 am

 Artists are the center of the conversation with this workshop that explores how we work together to affect change in our communities.
 Facilitators will support the discussion from the perspective of working with artists.
 Participants will be encouraged to celebrate success and share areas in which they struggle.

 Music: Alex Kimball Williams, Lawrence; Nick Carswell, Lawrence

 Visual Arts: Michael Knutson, Garden City; Kelly Yarbrough, Manhattan